CamiloGarciaLaRotta/tac/.github/CONTRIBUTING.md

-# How to contribute to the Jobhub Chrome extension
+# How to contribute to the Tack Chrome extension

-Thanks for your interest on contributing to Jobhub!
+Thanks for your interest on contributing to Tack!
 Here are a few general guidelines on contributing and reporting bugs that we ask you to take a look first.
 Notice that all of your interactions in the project are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Reporting Issues

-If your issue wasn't already reported or fixed in our [issue board](https://github.com/scrum-gang/jobhub-chrome/issues), you can submit it using [this template](ISSUE_TEMPLATE.md).
+If your issue wasn't already reported or fixed in our [issue board](https://github.com/camilogarcialarotta/tack/issues), you can submit it using [this template](ISSUE_TEMPLATE.md).

 **If you find a security bug, do not report it through GitHub.